gard-projects/machine-learning/ShallowLearning/Boosting/Adaboosting/README.md

 > **GradeClass**, type=int, **response variable**

 As you can see this dataset has already done encoding on the categorical features, thus we require few preprocessing steps before training the model.

+# Decision Stump
+A decision stump is in simple terms a decision tree which consists of a root node, and two leaf nodes.
+In other words, you only need to determine the best feature once, then split the data according to this feature and its corresponding threshold.
+Adaboost typically uses decision stumps &emdash; unlike GradientBoosting which uses decision trees with greater depths &emdash; as weak learners.
+Here are some reasons as to why.

+* Weak learners should perform slightly better than random guessing, decision stumps satisfy this criteria
+* Decision trees with great depths are more prone to overfitting, which is not the case for decision stumps
+* Decision stumps can be trained very quickly

+# Information gain and entropy
+To find the best feature to split on when training a decision tree, you can choose between various metrics such as **Gini impurity** or **Information gain**.
+Do note that there exists many other techniques, the ones mentioned only a few.
+In this project we will be using information gain, which uses a concept called **entropy**.
+Information gain, like Gini impurity, tells us how important a given feature is.
+However unlike Gini impurity &emdash; in which lower scores is better &emdash; features with greater information gain are preferred.

+$$\text{Entropy, e} = \quad - \sum_{i=1}^{n} p_i \log_{2}(p_i)$$

+## Entropy for multiclass

+# Adaboost in simple steps

+## Weighted error rate

+## Importance weight